 make-based build environment to function properly is the correct listing of dependencies in the makefile.

 This document describes a very useful method for having

 makeitself create and maintain these dependencies completely automatically.

-The advanced method below was invented by Tom Tromey <email@example.com>, I merely wrote it down here.
+The basics of the advanced method below were invented by Tom Tromey <firstname.lastname@example.org>, I merely wrote it down here.
 Credits for the method go to him; problems with the explanation belong to me.

 - The GNU make

 - Combining Compilation and Dependency Generation

 make programs must know, with great accuracy, what files a particular target is dependent on in order to ensure that it is rebuilt when (and only when) necessary.